 I don’t yet have my degree certificate – can I still apply?

-Yes, you can apply while still awaiting your degree certificate, provided that you can supply a written transcript with as complete a list of grades as possible, including your final grade.
+Yes, you can apply while awaiting your degree certificate, provided that you can supply a written transcript with as complete a list of grades as possible, including your final grade.
 You have until 10 June or 10 December to submit your degree certificate.

 Do the certificate copies need to be certified?